bpbond/R-data-workshop/R-data-workshop.md

 >The best thing about R is that it was written by statisticians.
 The worst thing about R is that it was written by statisticians.

 (Bow Cowgill.)

+The fact that every action in R is a function — including operators — allowed for the development of new syntax models, like the %>% pipe operator in magrittr.